joeweiss/birdnetlib/docs/api.md

 ### RecordingFileObject

-Use the `Recording` class to analyze an in-memory file object.
+Use the `RecordingFileObject` class to analyze an in-memory file object.

 ```python
 with io.BytesIO(r.content) as fileObj: